LumoSQL/archive-lumodoc/doc/lumo-corruption-detection-and-magic.md

 1. an internally maintained row hash updated with every change to a row
 2. If a corruption is detected on read, LumoSQL should make maximum relevant fuss.
-At minimum, [error code 11 is SQLITE_CORRUPT](https://www.sqlite.org/rescode.html#corrupt) but there is also SQLITE_IOERR_DATA .
+At minimum, [error code 11 is SQLITE_CORRUPT](https://www.sqlite.org/rescode.html#corrupt) but there is also SQLITE_IOERR_DATA (not SQLITE_IOERR_DATA is missing from the official SQLite list of error codes, but this seems to be an error.)
 3. This hash is kept in a special column so that user-level logic can do not only corruption detection, but also change detection.